 Once you throw your halibut into the oven, you can focus on the salsa topping.

-What You Need For The Avocado Tomato Salsa
+Avocado Tomato Salsa

 The salsa is a little more time intensive, but you can make it while the halibut is baking so it really doesn’t take any extra time.